eBay/bascomtask/README.md

 ## Inline Conditional Wiring
 In the examples so far, conditional wiring (e.g. adding variant tasks, addConditionally, etc.) in BascomTask is done up front prior to execute().
 However, sometimes that conditionality depends on the the outcome of executing other tasks and thus cannot therefore all be done up front.
 One easy approach to this problem is to simply nest a new Orchestrator inside a task method controlled by an outer Orchestrator; there is no limit on nesting in this way.

 In addition, BascomTask allows dynamic extension of a single Orchestrator which can expose more potential parallelism.
-Consider the following example with three independent roots A, B, and C as well as two tasks that depend on B and C _but_ those dependent tasks should only run based on an outcome from A:
+Consider first the following example using nested Orchestrators.
+Three independent roots A, B, and C as well as two tasks that depend on B and C _but_ those dependent tasks should only run based on an outcome from A:

  ```Java
 class A {